-Speaking of cabinets, you need as much cabinet space as you can get in a small bathroom.
-When we first moved into our house, we did not have a cabinet above the toilet in the water closet.
+You need as much cabinet space as you can get in a small bathroom.
+When we first moved into our house, we had no cabinet above the toilet.
 It didn’t take us long to add one!
-Add a cabinet above the toilet if you can.
-It’s an often wasted space in the bathroom.

 If you’re struggling with how to store towels in a small bathroom, hooks are my favorite!
 Instead of towel bars, which can only hold one or two towels, try hooks.
-We have six hooks in our master bathroom.
-Two are by the shower, two are by the garden tub and two are near the toilet.
+We have six hooks in our primary bathroom.
+Two are by the shower, two are by the garden tub, and two are near the toilet.
 If you don’t need all the space for creative towel storage, you can also use hooks for robes and clothing items.

 To help organize my kids’ bathroom, I removed the towel bar and replaced it with a long wooden board with five hooks: one hook for each kiddo.
 These hooks are an easy way for me to tell which kid didn’t hang up their towel, and in the summer they also make a great spot to hang wet swimsuits!

 We didn’t have a medicine cabinet around our vanity, so I added two bars with S hooks on either side.
-On my side of the vanity, I use the S hooks to hold jewelry, some of my daughter’s hair bows, as well as a cute metal bucket that holds clippies, rubber bands and bobby pins.
+On my side of the vanity, I use the S hooks to hold jewelry, my daughter’s hair bows, and a metal bucket that holds clips, rubber bands, and bobby pins.

-On my husband’s side, the S hooks hold buckets with his phone, charger, medicine and deodorant.
-We use the same system to help with kitchen organization, and it works great there as well.
-Everyone gets a bucket with their name on it for their phone and charger!
+On my husband’s side, the S hooks hold buckets for his phone, charger, medicine, and deodorant.
+We use the same system for kitchen organization, which also works great there.

 Supplies to Build a DIY Shelf: